ki-t-e/KIM/README.md

 ```

 If a modifier is not present, then the key map applies regardless of whether the given key is pressed.

+### Actions

+Actions must be given as an object mapping states to values.
+Actions should have one key which is the empty string, which is the default value.
+Values may be any possible value for a key.